Vernon Sturdee: Education and early life

 Vernon Ashton Hobart Sturdee was born in Frankston, Victoria, on 16 April 1890, the son of Alfred Hobart Sturdee and his wife Laura Isabell, née Merrett.
 Alfred Sturdee, a medical practitioner from England, came from a prominent naval family and was the brother of Doveton Sturdee, who later became an admiral of the fleet.
 Alfred emigrated to Australia in the 1880s, travelling as a ship's doctor.
 He served in the Boer War, where he was mentioned in despatches after he rode under fire to a donga near the enemy's position to aid wounded men.
 Re-enlisting in the Australian Army Medical Corps as a captain in January 1905, he was promoted to major in August 1908 and lieutenant colonel in December 1912.
 He later commanded the 2nd Field Ambulance at Gallipoli and, with the rank of colonel, was Assistant Director of Medical Services of the 1st Division on the Western Front.
 He received three more mentions in despatches and was appointed a Companion of the Order of St Michael and St George.
 His Australian-born wife Laura, known as Lil, was the sister of Charles Merrett, a prominent businessman and Militia officer.
 Her half-brother, Colonel Harry Perrin, was another Militia officer.

 Vernon Sturdee was educated at Melbourne Grammar School, before being apprenticed to an engineer at Jaques Brothers, Richmond, Victoria.
 Commissioned as a second lieutenant in the Corps of Engineers, the Militia's engineer component, on 19 October 1908, he was promoted to lieutenant in the Royal Australian Engineers, as the permanent component was then known, on 1 February 1911.
-He married Edith Georgina Robins on 4 February 1913 at St Luke's Church of England, North Fitzroy, Melbourne.
+He married Edith Georgina Robins on 4 February 1913 at St Luke's Church of England, Fitzroy North, Melbourne.